openjs-foundation/cross-project-council/CPC-CHARTER.md

 ### The Tertiary CPC Director (as defined in §4.3(f) in the [OpenJS Foundation bylaws][])

-The third board seat is earmarked to represent the Individual supporter program program.
+The third board seat is earmarked to represent the Individual supporter program.
 3 Platinum board members as well as 2000 members registered in the Individual supporter program are required for it to activate.
 Candidates for the Individual supporter Director are to be nominated by voting members of the top-level committees of all projects and the voting CPC members.